Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 |Testing||Here, the code is tested by peer developers.
 Here, unit testing, integration testing, and system testing are performed together.||Here, testing and reporting work is done together.
 Keep in mind unlike code testing, here functional or non-functional behavior is tested.|

 |Phases||Planning, Analysis, Design, Development, Testing, Maintenance||Requirement Analysis, Test Planning, Test Development, Environment Setup, Test Execution, Test Closure|

-The discussion is pretty much clear where one is a development approach and the other is testing approach as a whole.
-Although testing comes under SDLC phases too but here testing is performed in a much different way when compared to the STLC.
+The discussion is pretty clear.
+We hope that you could completely understand the sdlc and stlc life cycle, sdlc vs stlc in software testing, and the difference between sdlc and stlc; where one is a development approach and the other is the testing approach as a whole.
+Although testing comes under SDLC phases too, here testing is performed in a much different way when compared to the STLC.
 Keep in mind that STLC is always defined under the SDLC.
 The concerned activities for each section are generally different.